 - Set up a monitoring system for thermal installations

-Recreational water activities and bathing water
+Recreational water sports and bathing water

-IMPACTS OF WATER-BASED ACTIVITIES ON THE COASTLINE
+THE IMPACT OF BOATING ACTIVITIES ON THE COAST

-Drinking water resource
+Drinking water resources

 PROMOTE URBAN WATER MANAGEMENT AND THE FIGHT AGAINST SEALING AND CHRONIC POLLUTION

-TO DEVELOP COORDINATED CROSS-BORDER ACTION TO REDUCE THE DISCHARGE OF MICROPOLLUTANTS FROM URBAN AND INDUSTRIAL WASTEWATER
+DEVELOP COORDINATED CROSS-BORDER ACTION TO REDUCE THE DISCHARGE OF MICROPOLLUTANTS FROM URBAN AND INDUSTRIAL WASTEWATER

 Exogenous and invasive flora and fauna

-TO MONITOR THE POSSIBLE EFFECTS OF THE FACILITIES ON THE LAKE ECOSYSTEM
+MONITOR THE POSSIBLE EFFECTS OF THE FACILITIES ON THE LAKE ECOSYSTEM

 However, on a number of environmental issues, it is well known that significant undesirable effects can result from the addition of a large number of projects with individually negligible effects.
 In the context of global warming, which will have the effect of modifying the thermal characteristics of Lake Geneva, this subject deserves all the more attention.